mmkay/ais-exporter/demo/README.md

   > ensure everything is cleanly shutdown.
 If you also want to remove the
   > volumes then use ``docker compose down -v``.

-You should now have a ais-exporter, Prometheus and Grafana environment running that you can experiment with.
+You should now have a aisexporter, Prometheus and Grafana environment running that you can experiment with.
 Grafana should now be accessible at ``http://localhost:3000``.
 Login to Grafana with credentials shown below.